WaleeTheRobot/order-flow-bot/README.md

 Select this to look for short trades.
 Resets after position exits.

-## Strategies

-I'm still deciding how to approach this section to support users without coding skills who want to implement their own custom strategies.
-For now, I've included the Stacked Imbalance Strategy as a simple example to help you create your own strategies.
-It doesn't have adjustable properties, so you'll need to modify and compile it yourself if you wish to use or customize it.

-#### Stacked Imbalances

-This strategy is the common stacked imbalances strategy.
-It will trigger based on finding stacked imbalances.
-Note that just because it found a stacked imbalance doesn't mean it can revert shortly afterwards causing those stacked imbalances to become invalid.

-#### Long

-- Bullish bar
-- Open above trigger strike price if trigger strike price is used
-- Has valid ask stacked imbalances

-#### Short

-- Bearish bar
-- Open below trigger strike price if trigger strike price is used
-- Has valid bid stacked imbalances

 ## Entries

 This does not allow multiple entries on the same bar.
 However, multiple entries may appear on the same bar when backtesting even though it should in the next bar.